-We started off back in the day with a Yahoo group for experimental guitarists that gathered some guys from a variety of early bulletin boards, especially the old Harmony Central guitar forum.
+We started off back in 1999 with a Yahoo group for experimental guitarists that gathered some guys from a variety of early bulletin boards, especially the old Harmony Central guitar forum.

 Our first real internet home was a site called Shred Like Hell (www.shredlikehell.com)

 The totem for this site was a thing called Bofatron Sofasaurus who created a topsy-turvy whirlwind of consternation due to his irreverence and postmodern approach to speedy guitar.
 Guitar One Magazine called BoSo a "Chops Monster" but everybody else just wanted to run the thing out of town.

 SLH became too crazy and Bofatron was recalled to their home world.
 The site was rebuilt by Infinite Ego and renamed Kronosonic.
 Kronos was a huge success and, with success, it became a huge and expensive pain in the ass and the whole thing was scuttled and a long chain of slumlord message boards were constructed in a long, drawn-out game of hide and seek.
 Followers?
 Forget 'em!
 Fame?
 Who needs it?
 Money?
 Huh!